 Bishop Erik Normann Svendsen will preside over the ceremony, as he did for the christenings of Prince Christian and Princess Isabella, and the weddings of the Crown Prince Couple and Prince Joachim and Princess Marie.
 Billed Bladet has reported that the guests will be ferried across Copenhagen Harbour to Amalienborg for the reception following the ceremony, with a dinner for only the closest of family and friends scheduled for the evening.

-Tagged Christening, Prince Vincent, Princess Josephine.
+Tagged Christening, Prince Vincent of Denmark, Princess Josephine of Denmark.